eliasdoehne/stellaris-dashboard/README.md

 # Features

-There are two main components: A **timeline dashboard** which shows you graphs of many statistics about the empires in your game, and a **text ledger** listing the events that define the history of your game.
+There are two main components: A **timeline dashboard** which shows you graphs of many statistics about the empires in your game, and an **event ledger** listing the events that define the history of your game.

-By using [the game mod](https://steamcommunity.com/sharedfiles/filedetails/?id=1466534202) available on the steam workshop, the entire functionality of the dashboard is available in-game through the integrated browser.
+By using [the game mod](https://steamcommunity.com/sharedfiles/filedetails/?id=1466534202) available on the steam workshop, the dashboard is available directly in-game through the integrated browser (by clicking the help icon).

 **Important**: This program only works for **singleplayer** games.
 Also, other mods may or may not work, the program is developed with the vanilla game in mind.
 Which version of Stellaris is supported by a particular release should be annotated in the release notes, so if you use an older version of Stellaris, you could download one of the older releases, or try your luck with the most recent one.

 ## Timeline Dashboard

 Here is an animation of the timeline dashboard in action:

 https://gfycat.com/RealAnguishedAustralianfreshwatercrocodile
 (the animation is old, but it shows the concept)

-The timeline dashboard shows information about:
+The graphs show information about:

-  - Economy: detailed categorized energy, mineral and food budgets (categories include production, sector income, trade, ship and pop maintenance, enclave trade deals...)
+  - Economy: detailed energy, mineral and food budgets
   - Science: number of techs, research output, exploration (number of surveyed objects)
   - Population: number of pops, species demographics
   - Factions: size, support and happiness of each faction
   - Military: fleet strength

-  - Galaxy Map: shows which country owned which system in the past
+There is also a historical galaxy map showing which country owned which system in the past.
+(Hyperlane fog of war is not supported by the map)

 For game balance, only some information is shown by default: you can only see the fleet power of empires who are friendly, or who have given you active sensor links or defensive pacts.
 But if you want, you can also configure the program to show data of every empire by activating the "Cheat mode: Show all empires".
 If you select this option, you can additionally deactivate the "Only show default empires" option to also include fallen empires in the graphs.